develcooking/Reelix/README.md

 On the Category Management panel
 - [x] Create categories (types)
+    - [x] checkbox to set osselection enabled
 - [x] Delete categories (types)
+    - [x] shows if osselection is supported

 On the Settings panel
 - [ ] Ability to set a database timeout